joaobraun/forkify-app/README.md

 ## Notes

 This project is based on the project created by Jonas Schmedtmann from his course.
+You can check the full application <a href="https://forkify-v2.netlify.app">here!</a>

 ## Project Info